EshamAaqib/WSO2-LT_OpenLDAP/README.md

 sudo ldapadd -D "cn=admin,dc=ltacademy,dc=com" -h 127.0.0.1  -W -x -f suffix.ldif
 ```

 ### 1.5) Now we have added the suffix.
-So lets create an Organizational under this suffix so we can add the Employee information to it.
+So lets create an Organizational Unit under this suffix so we can add the Employee information to it.
 To do so use the file "OU_Employee.ldif" provided in the "LDIF_Files" folder

 ```
 sudo ldapadd -D "cn=admin,dc=ltacademy,dc=com" -h 127.0.0.1  -W -x -f OU_Employee.ldif